junqing-zhang/junqing-zhang.github.io/_pages/professional-activities.md

 * Physical Layer Security for Internet of Things, Hanoi University of Science and Technology, Vietnam, 14 July, 2018

 # Invited Talk
+* Invited by Dr. Yuan Ding at Heriot-Watt University, UK, 19 July, 2019
 * Invited by Prof. Weisi Guo for the H2020 DAWN4IOE Research Workshop at University of Sheffield, UK, 11th July, 2019
 * Joint University of Liverpool-Xian Jiaotong University Workshop at University of Liverpool, UK, 24th June, 2019
 * Invited by Dr. An Liu at Zhejiang University, China, 4th Sept.
 2018